SwedbankPay/developer.swedbankpay.com/modules-sdks/pax-terminal/instore-solution/java.md

 take the locale from the payment response if the customer chooses a different language during the payment process.

-There is also the possibility to create your on formatter by extending the class `AbstractReceiptFormatter` and then use the `format(...)` method on the `Receipt` object from the payment.
+There is also the possibility to create your own formatter by extending the class `AbstractReceiptFormatter` and then use the `format(...)` method on the `Receipt` object from the payment.